project-jedi/jcl/readme.md

 - GetIPAddress, GetCurrentFolder, SetEnvironmentVar and DelEnvironmentVar are fixed to work in Linux
 - GetAccessToHandleList is fixed
 - SystemTObjectInstance and IsCompiledWithPackages are surrounded with IFDEFs as worked under Windows
+- Fixes in the JclRTTI unit for compatibilty with trunk version